 A short drive up the coast, Chemainus is a lovely community now famous for its outdoor mural art.
 Housed in a wonderful domed building, the Chemainus Theatre offers a year-round calendar of productions from a repertoire of classic and award-winning plays.
 Our guest services team members are up-to-date on showtimes, rates and special events, and they will help you plan your trip around a matinee or an evening performance, both of which can be preceded by a themed meal in the Playbill Dining Room.

 Chemainus Walking Tour

 At one time a thriving village for fishing, mining and forestry, Chemainus’s history is now captured in a series of over 50 striking murals and sculptures that can be viewed by following the marked footprints through town.
-Our guest services team can help arrange for guides or shuttle service at an additional cost.
+Our guest services team can help arrange for guides at an additional cost.